 Upgrade your browser to improve your experience.
 See recommended browsers

-A private foundation is a charitable organization typically established by an individual or family member with a substantial initial gift.
-Private foundations are overseen by a board of directors or trustees oversees a private foundation and is responsible for receiving charitable contributions, managing and investing charitable assets, and making grants to other charitable organizations.
+A private foundation is a type of charitable organization that is typically established by an individual, family or corporation to support charitable activities.
+A board of directors or trustees oversees a private foundation and is responsible for receiving charitable contributions, managing and investing charitable assets, and making grants to other charitable organizations.
 It is also responsible for filing tax returns and other administrative reporting requirements.

-Every section 501(c)(3) organization is classified by the IRS as either a private foundation or public charity.
-A private foundation is typically controlled and funded by an individual or family much like the Bill & Melinda Gates Foundation.
-Public charities on the other hand are generally funded by the public and include organizations such as churches, hospitals, schools, and research organizations.
-Private foundations are subject to more stringent tax laws and regulations than public charities.
+The IRS classifies every section 501(c)(3) organization as either a private foundation or a public charity.
+A private foundation is typically controlled and funded by an individual or family: The Bill & Melinda Gates Foundation is a well-known example.
+A private foundation is also subject to more-stringent tax laws and regulations than public charities.
 There are two types of private foundations:

 Learn more about donor-advised funds and how they work.